mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 power system of the target ship, which must then make power-budget decisions that last one or more rounds.
 In fleet combat, this is simplified.
-Divide the total ion weapon damage by the ship’s Hull points, rounding down, and check the Ion Damage table for the results.
+Divide the total ion weapon damage by the ship's Hull points, rounding down, and check the Ion Damage table for the results.

 For example, if an Ion weapon system inflicts 30,000